How To Get Rid Of Acne Fast – Applying The Best Treatment Options

 One way to fight the negativity surrounding acne is to understand it.
 There are four major kinds of acne: blackheads and whiteheads, papules, pustules, and cysts.
 Each forms in a slightly different way, and can benefit from slightly different treatments.

 Blackheads and Whiteheads: These two are grouped together because they are incredibly similar.
-Both are caused by excess skin oil (also called sebum) and dead skin cells getting clogged in a pore.
+Both are caused by excess skin oil (also called sebum) and dead skin cells getting clogged in a pore3.
 In blackheads, the pore is open, exposing the sebum and skin cells to the air and turning them a darker color, and in whiteheads, the pore is closed, trapping the oil and skin cells beneath the surface.

 Papules: These are similar to white heads, but they are mildly inflamed.
 Papules are caused by sebum, dead skin cells, and acne-causing bacteria trapped under the skin.
 The immune system fights the bacteria and causes the skin to become slightly inflamed, making it redder and potentially a little painful.
 Papules are usually the precursor to pimples.